randomcoww/homelab/README.md

 S3 is used as the backend store for Terraform and requires AWS access from the dev environment.

 The hypervisor and all VMs run on RAM disk and keep no state.
-Hardware hosts participate in a [Minio](https://min.io/) cluster for persistent storage via S3 API or via iSCSI + [s3backer](https://github.com/archiecobbs/s3backer) on top of Minio.
+Hardware hosts participate in a [Minio](https://min.io/) cluster for persistent storage over S3 API or over iSCSI + [s3backer](https://github.com/archiecobbs/s3backer) on top of Minio.

 ### Renderer